Far Cry 5 review — it’s about filling in the gaps

 What you’ll like

-It’s the most well realized Ubisoft open world yet
+It’s the most well-realized Ubisoft open world yet

 Until some startup simulates the entirety of life, games will always have gaps.
-What I mean by “gaps” is that, due to budget and time constraints, developers will always have to focus their design efforts on a finite number of silo’ed gameplay experiences.
+What I mean by “gaps” is that, due to budget and time constraints, developers will focus their design efforts on a finite number of siloed gameplay experiences.

 Over here you have the combat, you can use vehicles, and maybe you have some minigames.
 Even within these distinct gameplay areas, you have gaps.
 Again, time and money may force some developers to remix repetitive elements to create multiple missions to fill out a game.
 But that grows old quick because you feel like you have explored an entire branch of a game after finishing only a couple of missions.

-Far Cry 5 excels here.
+Far Cry 5 excels at filling these gaps.

 The shooter has an astounding variety of activities that players can partake at any time.
-You can take on story missions, you can fly in stunt races, you can go fly fishing, or you can go track down hidden stashes of weapons and other items.
-But the game is truly special because Ubisoft spent the time to fluff out these gameplay branches.
+You can take on story missions; you can fly in stunt races; you can go fly-fishing; or you can go track down hidden stashes of weapons and other items.
+But the game is special because Ubisoft spent the time to fluff out these gameplay branches.

 The “Prepper Stash” is a great example of this.
 Far Cry 5 has hidden stores of weapons and other useful items hidden all over the map because every other person in Montana is a prepper just waiting for economic collapse.
 Ubisoft probably could have gotten away with just giving players a hint about the location and then having players go track those spots down.
 What it actually did, though, is create unique locations with bespoke puzzles that make each one of these treasure troves exciting to find and engaged with.